whummer/terraform-provider-snowflake/CONTRIBUTING.md

 ## Setting up the development environment

 1. Install Golang environment (check instructions on the official page https://go.dev/doc/install depending on you OS).
 2. Fork this repo and clone it.
+Base your changes on the [dev](https://github.com/snowflakedb/terraform-provider-snowflake/tree/dev) branch as it contains the latest unreleased changes.
 3. Run `make dev-setup` in the main directory of the cloned repository.
 4. You can clean up the dev setup by running `make dev-cleanup`.